webhippie/mygithub/README.md

 You can download prebuilt binaries from the GitHub releases or from our [download site](http://dl.webhippie.de/mygithub).
 You are a Mac user?
 Just take a look at our [homebrew formula](https://github.com/webhippie/homebrew-webhippie).
-Take a look at the help output, you can enable auto updates to the binary to avoid bugs related to old versions.
+If you are missing an architecture just write us on our nice [Gitter](https://gitter.im/webhippie/general) chat.
+Take a look at the help output, per default we enabled an auto updater for the binary to avoid bugs related to old versions.
 If you find a security issue please contact thomas@webhippie.de first.